 - You may use a credit card, personal check, cash, or Bursar charge (students only) to pay for the visit at the time of service.

-Health insurance for travelers
+Health insurance requirements for students abroad

 Cornell's Travel Registry

 Cornell provides a secure website for students, staff, and faculty to record travel plans and contact information.
 The Travel Registry is a convenient one-stop service for students, staff, and faculty that supports emergency communications and access to university emergency travel insurance.
 Be sure to register before you travel!

 Travel advice for students with disabilities